Channels of the Maldives: Kaashidhoo Bodu Kandu

 The channel between Faadhippolhu and Kaashidhoo.

 Kaashidhoo Kuda Kandu

 Due to the island of Kaashidhoo being south of the in between of Lhaviyani Atoll Aligau and Gaafaru Falhu the main Kaashidhoo Kandu divides into two parts.
 From the two parts, Kuda Kaashidhoo Kandu is the channel south of Kaashidhoo island.

 Hani Kandu

 The channel in between Kaafu Atoll Gaafaru and North Male' Atoll.

 Dheburidheytherey Kandu

 The narrow channel between Raa Atoll and Baa Atoll (Fasdhoothere).

 Geydhoshu Kandu

-The narrow and deep channel in between Fasdhoothere and Souther Maalhosmadulu Atoll.
+The narrow and deep channel in between Fasdhoothere and Southern Maalhosmadulu Atoll.

 Vaadhoo Kandu

 The channel between North Male' Atoll and South Male' Atoll.

 Alihuras Kandu

-The channel in between Vaavu Atoll and Meemu Atoll from the eastern set of atolls and Ari Atoll and Nilandhe Atoll from the western set.
+The channel in between Vaavu Atoll and Meemu Atoll from the western set of atolls and Ari Atoll and Nilandhe Atoll.
+It is also known for the channel between Noonu Atoll, Lhaviyani Atoll and Kaafu Atoll from the western atolls of Maalhosmadulu Atoll (consisting of Raa Atoll and Baa Atoll) and between Fasdhoothere and Thoddoo Atoll and Northern Ari Atoll.

 Fulidhoo Kandu

 The channel to the south of South Male' Atoll and to the north of Vaavu Atoll.

 Ariadhoo Kandu

 The channel between Alif Atolls and Faafu Atoll.